Car insurance. Cutting down your quote can be a tiresome task.

 But while you’re probably pretty clued up already on how to save a few quid here and there, there may be a few hidden costs you’ve missed.
 Here we’ve laid out a road map of just a few of these policy potholes so you can give them the swerve and stay in the know.

 Car insurance auto-renewal is the bugbear of many a driver.
-Especially if you are looking for affordable car insurance for young female drivers.
+Especially if you are looking for affordable car insurance.
 Doing some window shopping is recommended.
 Whilst it can be helpful in some respects – there won’t be any chance you’re left driving uninsured if you forget to renew your policy – the pros seem to be out-weighed by the cons.

 Take cancellation charges for example – if you go more than 14 days into a policy then you’ll pass out of the “cooling off” period, and could face a cancellation charge of up to £75 if you realise that you don’t want the policy after all.
 The trick here is to be aware of your renewal date and make sure to get your quotes in good time – it saves to shop around.